Department and Program Prizes

 Bowdoin Dance Group Award: An appropriate, inscribed dance memento is awarded annually to an outstanding senior for contributions of dedicated work, good will, and talent, over the course of his or her Bowdoin career, in the lively, imaginative spirit of the Class of 1975, the first graduating class of Bowdoin dancers.
 (1988)

-Abraham Goldberg Prize: Established by Abraham Goldberg, this prize is awarded annually to that member of the senior class who, in the opinion of a faculty committee headed by the director of theater, has shown, in plays presented at the College during the two years preceding the date of award, the most skill in the art of designing or directing.
+Abraham Goldberg Prize: Established by Abraham Goldberg, this prize is awarded annually to that member of the senior class who, in the opinion of a faculty committee headed by the chair of theater and dance, has shown, in plays presented at the College during the two years preceding the date of award, the most skill in the art of designing or directing.
 (1960)

 Alice Merrill Mitchell Prize: This prize, established by Wilmot Brookings Mitchell 1890, A.M.
 1907, L.H.D.
-'38, Edward Little Professor of Rhetoric and Oratory, in memory of his wife, Alice Merrill Mitchell, is awarded annually to that member of the senior class who, in the opinion of a faculty committee headed by the director of theater, has shown, in plays presented at the College during the two years preceding the date of award, the most skill in the art of acting.
+'38, Edward Little Professor of Rhetoric and Oratory, in memory of his wife, Alice Merrill Mitchell, is awarded annually to that member of the senior class who, in the opinion of a faculty committee headed by the chair of theater and dance, has shown, in plays presented at the College during the two years preceding the date of award, the most skill in the art of acting.
 (1951)

 George H. Quinby Award: Established in honor of "Pat" Quinby, for thirty-one years director of dramatics at Bowdoin College, by his former students and friends in Masque and Gown, this award is presented annually to one or more first-year members of Masque and Gown who make an outstanding contribution through interest and participation in Masque and Gown productions.
-The recipients are selected by the director of theater, the theater technician, and the president of Masque and Gown.
+The recipients are selected by the president and artistic director of Masque and Gown.
 (1967)

 A. Raymond Rutan IV Scholarship Award for Summer Study in Theater: The Ray Rutan Fund for the Performing Arts, established by David Zach Webster '57, a life-long college volunteer and benefactor, honors A. Raymond Rutan IV '51, director of theater 1971-1993.
 The fund is intended to enrich the life of the College through the performing arts and may be used in part to support student summer study in theater.
 (2003)